 Benefits are available for formulas and special food products if you are diagnosed with phenylketonuria (PKU).
-The items must be prior authorized part of a diet prescribed and managed by a Physician or appropriately-licensed Health Care Provider.
+The items must be prior authorized, part of a diet prescribed and managed by a Physician or appropriately-licensed Health Care Provider.

+- Enteral formulas:

+- Parenteral nutrition formulations; and

-- Enteral formulas; and - Special food products for the dietary treatment of PKU.
+- Special food products for the dietary treatment of PKU.

-- Grocery store foods used by the general population; or - Food that is naturally low in protein, unless specially formulated to have less than one gram of protein per serving.
+- Grocery store foods including shakes, snack bars, used by the general population; - Additives such as thickeners, enzyme products; or - Food that is naturally low in protein, unless specially formulated to have less than one gram of protein per serving.